javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 ...But if an array-like object has a special `Symbol.isConcatSpreadable` property, then it's treated as an array by `concat`: its elements are added instead:

+For correct processing, the object must have numeric keys and `length` property (just like actual array):

 ```js run
 let arr = [1, 2];